Skip to main content

 The final adjustment is a completion non-response weight adjustment.
 We received transcripts for 3,818 NLSY97 round 1 respondents, so PSTRAN_WT = WT4 is positive for exactly these 3,818 NLSY97 round 1 respondents.
 We again calculated the completion response rate separately within the six race/ethnicity-gender cells.
 In each cell, weights for responding cases increased by the reciprocal of the response rate such that the responding cases take on the additional weight of the non-responding cases.
 Table W4 shows the completion response rates by our six demographic cells and overall:

 Table W4.
-Completion Response Rates by Race/Ethnicity and Gender
+Completion response rates by race/ethnicity and gender

-Male Female TOTAL
+Male Female Row Total

-Hispanic 85.87% 80.43% 81.18%
+85.87% 80.43% 81.18%

-Non-Hispanic Black 81.74% 80.76% 83.10%
+81.74% 80.76% 83.10%

-Non-Hispanic Other 90.30% 90.72% 90.52%
+90.30% 90.72% 90.52%

-TOTAL 88.72% 88.07% 88.38%
+88.72% 88.07% 88.38%

 Completion rates were highest for non-Hispanic Others.
 The only gender gap was a higher rate for Hispanic males than Hispanic females.